mail us | mail this page

 192.168.2.0:?
 Any other port Normal NAT Normal NAT translation rules applied

-Note: The External IP:Port shown above uses a PRIVATE address to avoid the need to publish an allocated PUBLIC IP address and have some amateur hacker smash the poor IP address to death - the principle remains true.
+Note: The External IP:Port shown above uses a Private address purely for illustration of the process involved and to avoid using an allocated Public IP address - the principle remains true.

 Static and Dynamic IP Addresses